Smart Grid 2.0

 Advanced Distribution Management Systems (ADMSs) favour decentralized distributed energy resources (DERs) and enable the emergence of new market actors and multi-agent systems, such as Virtual Power Plants and Energy Communities.
 The synergy of these paradigms leads to a Transactive Smart Grid which can become autonomous, highly reliable with increased overall system stability, and can provide ancillary services in the system.

 Variable load, volatile production from some renewable sources and the emergence of a new type of producer/consumer – prosumer – leads to the need for balancing and stabilizing the power system.

 Energy infrastructure is often under-utilized or utilized in a highly variable pattern.
 Such utilization leads to a reduction in lifetime and an increase in power losses.
 The existing Demand Response program has its limitations that can only be solved by implementing hybrid solutions merged by the experience from multiple technical and scientific areas.

 Smart Grid Element – a building block of the integrated energy system

-Smart Grid Element (SGE) is a concept that takes the Demand Response paradigm and enables it for all of the participants in the power system, from energy producers, transmission system operators, distribution system operators to the end-users of all types.
-The Smart Grid Element can be observed as the Demand Response Element that benefits everyone: consumers have less of an impact on their behaviour, energy suppliers have less worrying about volatilities and finally, system operators can more accurately plan operating conditions and increase the reliability and stability of the system.
+The Smart Grid Element (SGE) is a concept that takes the Demand Response paradigm and enables it for all the participants in the power system - from energy producers, transmission system operators, distribution system operators to all types of end-users.
+The Smart Grid Element can be observed as a Demand Response Element that benefits everyone: it reduces the impact on consumer behaviour, energy suppliers have less worrying about volatilities, and finally, system operators can plan operating conditions more accurately and increase the reliability and stability of the system.
 SGE helps you increase the energy efficiency of the system by converting losses into revenue while helping the network and operators.

 Information Security of Internet-of-Energy

-Real-time communication in an integrated energy system is an ideal place for the implementation of Blockchain technology in the full extent.
+Real-time communication in an integrated energy system is an ideal place for the implementation of Blockchain technology in its fullest extent.